 Both devices are ideal for human body and face scanning, for aiding the manufacture of prosthetics, for castings and for automotive interior components.

-For more information about our range of 3D scanners, contact us, and we can discuss your requirements in detail.
+For more information about our types of 3D scanners, contact us.
+We would be happy to help with any questions you have.
+Additionally, we can discuss your requirements in detail.